Biopsy confirms that Uruguay’s president has lung cancer

 Vázquez is set to be in office until March.

 During his first presidential term from 2005-2010, Vázquez championed some of the world’s strictest tobacco regulations.
+In 2011, he also wrote a book entitled “Chronicle of a Bad Friend,” which included reflections on his experiences fighting cancer and testimonies from his patients.

-His wife died three weeks ago.
+His wife, María Auxiliadora Delgado, died three weeks ago.
 Local media said the cause was a heart attack.